georgian-io/GAL/GenAI for Vision/image-to-text.md

 The Vision Encoder Decoder Model is a generic framework to create an image-to-text model using any pretrained transformer-based vision model as an encoder and any pretrained language model as the decoder.
 It is based on Microsoft's [TrOCR](https://arxiv.org/abs/2109.10282) model.
 Transformer based vision models include ViT and BEiT while the decoder can be something like GPT or BERT.

 This model is interesting because it builds on two different models - one to process image data and the other to process text data.
 It then simply combines the functionalities of these two models to perform a particular task.
 For instance, the [vit-gpt2-image-captioning](https://huggingface.co/nlpconnect/vit-gpt2-image-captioning) model uses a ViT encoder and GPT-2 decoder and is trained for image captioning.
 While not particularly a state of the art model anymore, it does give a good idea of how we can build new models from existing ones.

+While this may initially sound confusing, this is actually the same as any other transformer model.
+At a high level, we take in an input and encode it.
+Our decoder takes some starting token and attempts to use the embeddings from the encoder through cross attention in order to generate some content.
+The only real difference here is that instead of using a text-based encoder, we use a vision-based encoder.
+We still pass the generated embedding to the decoder in the same way (cross attention).
+The decoder functions as normal with no special changes.

 [[Back to top]](#)